-These soft and chewy healthy banana cookies are the perfect way to get your sweet fix with no added sugar!
-Made with oatmeal, peanut butter, and bananas, they’re naturally sweetened, nutritious and great for all ages!
-(Gluten-free, vegan & no added sugar)
+These soft and chewy oat peanut butter banana cookies are a delicious way to get your sweet fix with wholesome ingredients and no added sugar!
+Made with oatmeal, peanut butter, bananas, and applesauce, these flourless banana cookies are naturally sweetened, easy to make, and great for all ages.
+The perfect healthy treat or breakfast cookie! {Gluten-free, vegan, dairy-free & no sugar added}

-These healthy banana cookies are one of our top go-to snacks for our toddler.
-They’re made without any added sugar and contain plenty of nutrients, but you’d never guess that they’re healthy!
+These oat peanut butter banana cookies are one of our top go-to snacks to whip together for the week.
+They contain simple ingredients, no added sugar (unless you add chocolate chips) and plenty of nutrients, but you’d never guess that they’re healthy!

-Not only are these easy banana cookies freezer-friendly and portable, they’re also relatively mess-free so they’re perfect for taking on the go…and especially handy to pack if you’re looking for a snack that’s not overly crumbly and messy!
+Not only are these healthy oatmeal cookies freezer-friendly and portable, they’re also relatively mess-free so they’re perfect for taking on the go…and especially handy to pack if you’re looking for a snack for babies, toddlers or older children that’s not overly crumbly and messy!

-There are a few reasons why we’ve been making these flourless banana cookies on repeat lately!
+Here’s just a few reasons why we’ve been making these healthy peanut butter banana oatmeal cookies on repeat lately!

 - Easily customizable